5 Ways to Enter the New Year

 Did you ever think maybe you don't need to do anything different from last year?
 I know marketing wants you to think otherwise, but it's true.
 Maybe the things you did last year and the goals (not resolution) you set are supposed to bridge together to get you to where you want.
 Sit on that for a second.

-If you're driving from Point A to be Point B but encounter traffic along the way, you have two choices: stay in the traffic as you know it'll pass soon, or make a detour.
+If you're driving from Point A to be Point B but encounter traffic along the way, you have two choices: stay in the traffic as you know it'll pass soon, or take a detour.

 Sure you'll get to Point B, but it's possible the detour will throw you off course a bit more than if you were to just ride out the traffic.